Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Why Trebuchets Became So Popular

-Trebuchets represented a major technological advancement.
+Trebuchets represented a major advancement in medieval engineering.

-Key advantages included:
+Their key advantages included:

-Increased Range
+Greater Range

-They could attack targets from safer distances.
+They could strike targets from safer distances.

 Larger Projectiles